MicrosoftDocs/PowerShell-Docs/dsc/secureMOF.md

 $cert | Remove-Item -Force
 Import-Certificate -FilePath "$env:temp\DscPublicKey.cer" -CertStoreLocation Cert:\LocalMachine\My
 ```

-Once exported, the ```DscPrivateKey.pfx``` would need to be copied to the **Target Node**.
+Once exported, the `DscPrivateKey.pfx` would need to be copied to the **Target Node**.

->Target Node: Windows Server 2012 R2/Windows 8.1 and earlier
+> Target Node: Windows Server 2012 R2/Windows 8.1 and earlier
+> [!WARNING]

-Because the New-SelfSignedCertificate cmdlet on Windows Operating Systems prior to Windows 10 and Windows Server 2016 do not support the **Type** parameter, an alternate method of creating this certificate is required on these operating systems.
+> Because the `New-SelfSignedCertificate` cmdlet on Windows Operating Systems prior to Windows 10 and Windows Server 2016 do not support the **Type** parameter, an alternate method of creating this certificate is required on these operating systems.
+>
-In this case you can use ```makecert.exe``` or ```certutil.exe``` to create the certificate.
+> In this case you can use `makecert.exe` or `certutil.exe` to create the certificate.
+>

-An alternate method is to [download the New-SelfSignedCertificateEx.ps1 script from Microsoft Script Center](https://gallery.technet.microsoft.com/scriptcenter/Self-signed-certificate-5920a7c6) and use it to create the certificate instead:
+> An alternate method is to [download the New-SelfSignedCertificateEx.ps1 script from Microsoft Script Center](https://gallery.technet.microsoft.com/scriptcenter/Self-signed-certificate-5920a7c6) and use it to create the certificate instead:

 ```powershell
 # note: These steps need to be performed in an Administrator PowerShell session
 # and in the folder that contains New-SelfSignedCertificateEx.ps1